 These Baked Chicken Thighs with Ginger Scallion Sauce are a simple dinner, baked on a sheet pan.
 It’s a perfect meal for weekly meal prep or batch cooking.
 The chicken has sweet notes from cinnamon and nutmeg and a peppery tang from the ginger scallion sauce.

 A couple years ago I was gifted some garam masala (floral Indian spice blend) and I was SO happy.
 Honestly as far as gifts go, spices and kitchen products are at the top of my list.
 Diamonds are not a girl’s best friend, cooking tools are!
-Actually, for my birthday gift last year, Tim took me on a World Market shopping spree and I cleaned up on all types of kitchen goodies.
+Actually, for my birthday last year, I went on a World Market shopping spree and I cleaned up on all types of kitchen goodies.
 But I digress…I used up all of the garam masala I was gifted a while back but wanted to make a similar baked chicken thigh recipe to the one I used to make with garam masala.

 In the previous version of this recipe, I used greek yogurt for the marinade.
 To make it a little lighter and also lactose free, I choose to use my homemade vegan buttermilk.
 It’s provides the same tang and moisture to the meat but without the belly bloat…WIN WIN.
 Also, since I no longer had any garam masala, I decided to use sweet, earthy spices I had at home for these baked chicken thighs.
 I went with nutmeg and cinnamon and it turned out great!
 Tip: Whenever you’re using nutmeg, it’s always better to use whole nutmeg and grate it fresh, the flavor is a lot stronger than the pre-ground version, so a little goes a long way.